llttugraz/moodle-local_lytix/README.md

 - [lytix_config](https://github.com/llttugraz/moodle-lytix_config).
 - [lytix_logs](https://github.com/llttugraz/moodle-lytix_logs).

-## API Documentation

-If your plugin offers API endpoints, document what they return and how to use them here.

 ## Subplugins

 All subplugins are located in the `moodle/local/lytix/modules` directory and can be found [here](https://github.com/llttugraz?tab=repositories&q=lytix_&type=&language=&sort=).

-## Privacy

-Detail what personal data the plugin stores and how it handles this data.

-## FAQ

-**Q:** Frequently asked question here?
-**A:** Answer to the question here.

-**Q:** Another frequently asked question?
-**A:** Answer to the question here.

-## Known Issues

-- Issue 1: Solution or workaround for the issue.
-- Issue 2: Solution or workaround for the issue.

 ## License